VernonCo/ps_utils/README.md

 - Returns json or table html for ajax requests  ie returnType=json or returnType=table
 - can use a plugin to update your ERP order status
 - has forms for manual use
-## to setup the database to test or run on production, it needs to be accessible to the local run (see # create db and admin user) or follow steps for docker-compose
+- can import username/passwd from previous database

 ## clone repository
 `git clone https://github.com/VernonCo/ps_utils.git`

+## Run locally or with docker-compose

-##To run locally or use with vscode
+###To run locally and/or use with vscode
 first create venv
 `python3 -m venv venv`